Saurabh209/SketchTalk-An-Advance-Chat-App-/README.md

 # SketchTalk-An-Advance-Chat-App-
-A basic chat app with tones for features
+A basic chat app with tones of features